Polyfolds: A First and Second Look: M-Polyfolds

 \section{M-Polyfolds}

-This section defines the notion of an M-polyfold, based on local models given by scale smooth retractions.
-To give a roadmap, let us begin by giving the definition of an M-polyfold, which is obtained by simply replacing the notion of charts and smooth transition maps by generalized concepts that will be the topic of discussion in this section.
+This section defines the notion of an M-polyfold, which is something akin to a manifold locally modeled on scale smooth retractions.
+In order to provide a roadmap, we begin by stating the definition of an M-polyfold, which is obtained by simply replacing the notion of charts and smooth transition maps in the definition of a classical manifold with the generalized concepts that will be the topic of discussion in this section.
 As a running application, we will consider examples from Morse theory to illuminate the definitions and theorems of this section.

-\begin{definition} An {\bf M-polyfold} is a second countable and metrizable space $\cX$ together with an open covering by the images of M-polyfold charts (see Definition \ref{def:chart}), which are compatible in the sense that the transition map induced by the intersection of the images of any two charts is scale smooth (see Definition \ref{def:sc smooth map from retract}). \end{definition}
+\begin{definition} An {\bf M-polyfold} is a metrizable space $\cX$ together with an open covering by the images of M-polyfold charts (see Definition \ref{def:chart}), which are compatible in the sense that the transition map induced by the intersection of the images of any two charts is scale smooth (see Definition \ref{def:sc smooth map from retract}). \end{definition}

 The notions of M-polyfold charts and scale smoothness between their local models will be developed in Sections~\ref{ss:charts} and~\ref{ss:rcalc}.
-As for manifolds, we will then see in Section~\ref{ss:corners} that a notion of M-polyfold with boundary (and corners) can be obtained by allowing M-polyfold charts with boundary (and corners), and making sense of scale smoothness on their underlying local models.
+As for manifolds, we will then see in Section~\ref{ss:corners} that a notion of M-polyfold with boundary (and corners) can be obtained by allowing M-polyfold charts with boundary (and corners) and by making sense of scale smoothness on their underlying local models.